Ciran0/Clia/README.md

 - **Blender** can do anything in 3D but lacks built-in geologic processes.
    - Very few vector drawing capabilites
    - No geologic understanding
-   - Most of the features of Blender are not usefull int the worldbuilding process
+   - Most of the features of Blender are not useful in the worldbuilding process

 A **hybrid approach** is needed: an intuitive “draw-and-animate” tool with built-in geologic understanding and allows the user to draw and animate with a complete set of vector tools on a sphere